 About Espiritu Pampa at Vilcabamba

-Espiritu Pampa in the Vilcabamba region is part of ruins that was recently studied by the a Cuzquenian anthropologist, it’s been revealed a great mysteries related to the first occupation in the area known as the last Inca stronghold upon the arrival of the Spaniard colonizers to the area.
-The complex is surrounded by vegetation characteristic of humid cloud forest, there are a lot of epiphytes orchids, bromeliads, lichens that grows on the large fig trees that are standing up center of the site.
+Espiritu Pampa in the Vilcabamba region is part of ruins that was recently studied by the Cuzquenian anthropologist, it’s been revealed a great mysteries related to the first occupation in the area known as the last Inca stronghold upon the arrival of the Spaniard colonizers to the area.
+The complex is surrounded by vegetation characteristic of the humid cloud forest, there are a lot of epiphytes orchids, bromeliads, lichens that grow on the large fig trees that are standing up center of the site.

 Espiritu Pampa – Geographical Features